 United States: Mergers, acquisitions and buyouts

 As part of the firm’s litigation department, Debevoise & Plimpton LLP’s antitrust practice is well versed in transactional disputes, government investigations and private litigation.
 The team, which is based in New York, continues to advise Reynolds Group Holdings (formerly Rank Group) on various transactions, most recently on its $980m acquisition of automotive company UCI International and the subsequent $950m purchase of Honeywell’s automotive consumer products group.
 In litigation, Michael Schaper and Daniel Abuhoff, who co-chairs the practice alongside Gary Kubek, are representing Sature Express in a $200m treble-damages claim against Cardinal Health and Owens & Minor, alleging that the defendants used anti-competitive practices in the distribution of medical and surgical supplies to acute care providers.
 On the class action side, Kubek and Jeffrey Jacobson are defending the Bank of Yokohama in connection with the alleged manipulation of TIBOR, the Japanese bank reference interest rate.
 Kyra Bromley is also recommended.

 Within M&A: mega-deals ($5bn+), Debevoise & Plimpton LLP is a third tier firm,

-Within Private equity buyouts, Debevoise & Plimpton LLP is a first tier firm,
+Within Private equity buyouts, Debevoise & Plimpton LLP is a second tier firm,

 United States: Real estate and construction